 No common name

-A dwarf ornamental banana, now sometimes seen in subtropical NZ gardens, with striking pinkish flowers and fruit.
+A dwarf ornamental banana, now sometimes seen in subtropical NZ gardens, (much more than any of the other, rare, ornamentals on this list).
+With striking pinkish flowers and fruit, it was the first purely ornamental banana to catch on with a few subtropical landscapers in the 1990s.
 Clumps rise up to 2 to 2.5m tall.

 Musa mannii x Musa ornata cv Royal Purple ('Mike Tyson')

-This one has a really quite robust flower, stronger than most M. velutina flowers, which it otherwise somewhat resembles.
+This one has a really quite robust flower, stronger than most M. mannii flowers, which it otherwise slightly resembles.
 Come to think of it, 'Mike Tyson' mightn't be a bad name for it!
 The new leaves show interesting patterning on the underneath, although this seems to fade with time.

 Musa ornata pink flowered seedling (Clinton Care's Pink)